American Giant Homer

 The American Giant Homer is a breed of pigeon developed over many years of selective breeding primarily as a fancy breed derived from a utility breed.
-Giant Homers along with other varieties of domesticated pigeons are all descendants from the rock dove (Columba livia).
+Giant Homers, along with other varieties of domesticated pigeons, are descended from the rock dove (Columba livia).
 Breeds used in the development of the Giant Homer include Racing Homer, Coburg Lark, Exhibition Homer, English Show Homer, French Gros Mondain, Antwerp Smerl, and Show Homer.

 Characteristics

 The breed is known for its large size and suitability for squab production.

-The American Giant Homer is large, barrel chested, and muscular looking, holding its wings tight to the chest.
+The American Giant Homer is large and barrel chested, holding its wings tight to the chest.
 Their feathers come in nearly every shade and pattern available in the pigeon breeding hobby.
-Their eyes are a bright glowing red/orange with deep black pupils.
+Their eyes are a bright red or orange with deep black pupils.